Companies Act in India

 Investors who want to open a company in India are required to follow the legal procedures established by the local government.
 Under the new Act, the incorporation procedure was modified for specific categories of companies.

 For example, the new rules stipulate that during the registration, the investors are still required to follow the regulations of the previous Act, but in the case of the company’s statutory documents, new requirements were added.
+Those starting a local company should also verify the provisions regarding the tax registration of the company, including the VAT registration.

 When starting a company in India which has as a main purpose charitable objects, it is important to know that new activities were introduced, such as: